Chicago Spinal Cord Injury Attorney

 Spinal cord injuries are most often caused by lateral movement, dislocation, rotation, axial loading and hypreflexion or hyperextension of the spinal cord.
 Motor vehicle accidents are the most common cause of spinal cord injuries.
 Falls, work-related accidents, and penetrations are other common causes of spinal cord injuries.

-If you or a loved one has suffered a spinal cord injury, perhaps in an accident, you will know how much your life has changed.
-Things that you once took for granted, like going to the shops getting into the shower or climbing into bed will now take a huge amount of effort and energy, or may not even be possible.
+If you or a loved one has suffered a spinal cord injury, your life has changed.
+Things that you once took for granted will now take a huge amount of effort and energy.
+Some may not even be possible.
 You will face new barriers going about your everyday business like working, driving or recreational activities.

 If someone else is to blame for causing your spinal injury, you may want to seek compensation for the damages.
-Our Illinois team of Spinal Cord Injury Lawyers are experts in this field and they understand that the money will not make everything right again, but it can help make life easier by obtaining compensation to:
+Our Chicago team of spinal cord injury lawyers are experts in this field.
+We understand that the money will not make everything right again, but it can help make life easier.
+Compensation can be awarded to:

 - Pay for adaptations to your home – ramps, bath lifts, hoists, extensions